Lexus capped price servicing - cost, schedule & info

 You might think we'd be an after-thought when it comes to car companies.
 With a population so small that there are more new cars sold in China each year than there are people in our country, how important could the car market share in Australia be anyway?

 Taken as a raw number?
 Not very.
 But per-capita?
 That's where the story gets interesting.
 It makes our car market a genuine world player.
-In fact, new car sales figures in Australia sometimes beggars belief.
+In fact, new car sales figures in Australia sometimes beggar belief.
+Yes, car sales in Australia have been in something of a freefall over the past 18 months or so - and 2019 was a particular annus horribilis - and yet even now we're punching well above our weight when it comes to cars sold per person.

 How many cars are sold in Australia each year?

-All up, the new car sales figures in Australia add up to more than 7.6 million new cars in just seven years.
+All up, the new car sales figures in Australia add up to more than 8.0 million new cars in just seven years.
 In a country of 24 million people.
-Meaning some 30 per cent of our population bought a brand-new vehicle in the same amount of time it takes for Kia's new car warranty to run its course.
+Meaning more than 30 per cent of our population bought a brand-new vehicle in the same amount of time it takes for Kia's new car warranty to run its course.

 Top selling cars in Australia

 Again according to data from UBS, collated by GoAuto, the number of premium or luxury cars sold has skyrocketed since the year 2000 (growing at some 6.6 per cent per year).
 In 2000, for example, premium and luxury cars made up 18 per cent of the total market.
-Last year, that number was 35 per cent.
+In 2018, that number was 35 per cent.

 But those numbers are now changing.
 While the mainstream market is mostly holding strong (well, it's dropped slightly), it's the former luxury darlings of the new-car world now taking the biggest hit.